Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 Updating the program periodically to address changes in the business or circumstances that would require the program to be changed

 Prevalent delivers the industry’s only purpose-built, unified platform for third-party risk management.
-Delivered in the simplicity of the cloud, the Prevalent platform combines automated vendor assessments, continuous threat monitoring, assessment workflow, and remediation management across the entire vendor life cycle, with expert advisory and consulting services, network, and outsourced options to optimize your risk management program.
+The Prevalent platform combines automated vendor assessments, continuous threat monitoring, assessment workflow, and remediation management across the entire vendor life cycle, with expert advisory and consulting services, network, and outsourced options to optimize your risk management program.
 With 50+ built-in questionnaire options – including for NYCRR 500 and other others helpful for the SHIELD Act – Prevalent can help organizations gain a 360-degree view of vendors to simplify compliance, reduce risks, and improve efficiency for a scalable third-party risk management program.